NathanPerrier/NumberToWords/README.md

 ## Features

-- Converts numbers to words in USD currency format
+- Converts numbers to words in currency format
 - Supports values from -999,999,999.99 to 999,999,999.99
 - Clean, responsive web interface
 - RESTful API endpoint